 Weight: 6.1 pounds | OS: Win10 Home | Screen Size: 17.3 Inches |Screen Resolution: 1600×900 |CPU: i5 processor| RAM: 12GB |Storage: 1TB HDD + 512 GB SSD | | Price: Check Latest Price on Amazon

 Asus is a respected brand that offers high-performance machines at a reasonable price tag and Vivobook is no exception.
-It features the latest 8th generation i7 processor in conjunction with NVIDIA GeForce MX150 GPU to handle all your architectural work smoothly.
+This is by far the best OLED laptop for architects.
+It features the latest AMD Ryzen 7 processor in conjunction with NVIDIA GeForce RTX 3050 Ti GPU to handle all your architectural work smoothly.
 Furthermore, the laptop comes with a wide View display which lets you see sharp images even at a wide angle of 178 degrees.
-It has a thin profile with only 0.7 inches in thickness and the thin bezel measuring 0.3 inches further enriches the viewing experience.
+It has a thin profile with only 0.7 inches in thickness and a thin nano-edge bezel that further enriches the viewing experience.

 When it comes to connectivity options, this laptop by Asus comes equipped with 2 USB 2.0 ports and the SD-Card Reader on the left side of it.
 Also, on the other side, it comes with a 3.5mm audio jack, a USB 3.0 port, DC charging port, a USB 3.1 Type-C port, and an HDMI port.